edde-framework/edde/docs/README.md

 A lot of things has many iterations behind, the code itself is not much more like "just another framework" as it stands for ideas which it could simply argue about.

-So that's the core: Concepts and Ideas.
-A lot of things are done in different way or are generally "incompatible" with current state of PHP scene, but I believe in my work and in the effort put in to make the things work :) !.
+So that's the core: [Concepts and Ideas](/ideas).
+A lot of things are done in different way or are generally "incompatible" with current state of PHP scene, but I believe in my work and in the effort put in to make the things work :wink: !.

 # Important Notes